arjan-tools/docs/docs.md

   FILENAME  name of the file i.e. index.html

 OPTIONS
-  -c, --css     minifiy css using cssnano
+  -c, --css     minify css using cssnano
   -h, --html    compress html using html-minifier
-  -i, --images  compress images and if possible maintain the format. otherwise its converted to png.
+  -i, --images  compress images and if possible maintain the original format otherwise it's converted to png.
   -j, --js      minify js using uglify js

   -w, --webp    saves a webp version of each image, then replaces each image instance in the html files with a picture